Jumio/mobile-sdk-ios/docs/known_issues.md

 #### Language Changes at Runtime

 Runtime language changes _within_ the SDK or separate language support (meaning the SDK language differs from the overall device language) is not possible.
 This goes against Apple's basic iOS user model for switching languages in the Settings app.

-## User Was Not Asked for Face Capturing

-If there is an issue with the user journey skipping over the face capturing and not asking the user to take a selfie, please make sure the parameter `config.enableIdentityVerification` is set to `true`.
-If it is set to `false` the 3D-Liveness step won't be performed.

-## Country Missing from the Country List

-Countries with documents that need barcode functionality (e.g. US and Canadian driver licenses) might not be available if the necessary frameworks are missing in SDK prior to 4.7.0:

-`MicroBlink.framework`
-`NetverifyBarcode.framework`

-Frameworks and instructions on how to integrate them [can be found here.](../README.md#integration)

-ℹ️&nbsp;__Info:__ Version numbers may vary.